PublicAPIs-dev/intuit-api/docs/schema-entities/timeentry.md

 ## Filter support:

-Currently, the filters supported on projects include -
+Currently, the filters supported on time entry includes -

    - `ids` - A list of time entry IDs to filter by.
 Example: "ids": [123, 456, 789]
    - `dateRange` : TimeTracking_DatePeriod - Specify whether to limit your query on time entries with a date falling in a date range